Grampian

 Grampian (Roinn a' Mhonaidh) was one of nine local government regions of Scotland.
-It was created in 1975 by the Local Government (Scotland) Act 1973 and took its name from the Grampian Mountains.
+It was created in 1975 by the Local Government (Scotland) Act 1973 and like Grampian Television took its name from the Grampian Mountains.
 The regional council was based in Aberdeen.

 The region was abolished in 1996 under the Local Government etc. (Scotland) Act 1994, which divided the region into the three single-tier council areas of Aberdeen City, Aberdeenshire, and Moray.

 History

 The Grampian region was created in 1975 under the Local Government (Scotland) Act 1973, which created a two-tier structure of local government across Scotland.
 Grampian covered the combined area of four former counties and one county of a city which were abolished for local government purposes at the same time: